 Government/Municipal/Public Funds Accounts: This type of account is owned by a government or public entity.
 For this type of account, you must give us a form that lists us as a depository for the funds of the government or public entity.
 Also, the form must also say who can conduct transactions for the government or public entity account holder.
 If required by law, you agree to enter into a Collateral Security Agreement regarding this type of account.

-Limitations on frequency of transfers - In addition to any limitations described elsewhere, the following limitations apply to your savings accounts: During any statement period, you may not make more than six withdrawals or transfers to another account of yours.
+Limitations on Frequency of Transfers: In addition to any limitations described elsewhere, the following limitations apply to your savings accounts: During any statement period, you may not make more than six withdrawals or transfers to another account of yours.
 If you exceed the transfer limitations set forth above in any statement period, we reserve the right to close your account.
 Except as indicated elsewhere, we do not charge for or limit these electronic fund transfers.
-There is no limit to the number of deposits you may make to your UBM Direct savings account.
+There is no limit to the number of deposits you may make to your account.

-Automatic Savings Plan: You may authorize Ultima Bank Minnesota and your other bank to debit another Ultima Bank Minnesota account or your checking account in accordance with your instructions on our Automatic Savings Form or on your Account Application.
+Automatic Savings Plan: You may authorize us to debit another Ultima Bank Minnesota account or your linked checking account at another financial institution in accordance with your instructions on our Automatic Savings Form or on your Account Application.
 You may direct us to stop your Automatic Savings Plan withdrawals by giving us written notice 3 business days prior to your next scheduled withdrawal.
 You may notify us by completing an online form in online banking, by calling us at (800) 421-2588 or by mailing us at P.O.
 Box 299, Fosston, MN 56542, in time for us to receive your request 3 business days or more before the payment is scheduled to be made.
 If you call, we may also require you to put your request in writing and get it to us within 14 days after you call.

-Overdrafts: You may not overdraw your UBM DIRECT SAVINGS ACCOUNT.
+Overdrafts: You may not overdraw your account.
 You agree not to withdraw more money than is available at the time of your request.
 Any item that overdraws the account will be returned and a $27 per item charge will be assessed.